SohamJoshi0510/Replicator/README.md

 ## Repository Structure

 - **replicator.py**: Contains the main script implementing the GUI and file/folder replication logic.
-- **README.md**: Includes instructions on installation, usage, and additional details about the project.
+- **README.md**: Includes instructions on features, usage, and additional details about the project.

 ## Prerequisites